Like It Was & Is, Part 1

 Night after night she had to worked her fingers into bones, wipe floor w hair, sluice out toilet from flood water and rats, manage out the worst of the smack-heads and the morons, cooked bacon Snaks if needed for Ogre anytime in the fryer at 2000 degrees, kept a brite smile © on her face and generally listened to customers if they were talking to her etc keeping track of who was potentially a danger of attack, robbery, rape and worse.
 As each dawn approached G stood exhausted with skin stripped bare in the naked strip light of the pub bathroom, bar closed and strippers sent home, lamenting her fate and dead lookz and not much lolz left in her eyes.

 No, there’s no law to say that Etchells has a moral obligation to offer his female characters redemption.
 Nor is he bound to dignify them in any way.
 But when it comes to the mistreatment of women, Endland takes two antipodal stances at the same time — the place develops an atmosphere of rampant misogyny while the narrator adopts a tone that is consistently, exhaustingly flippant — and these make the book seem as if it intends for readers to find amusement in its cartoonish degradations.
 I didn’t.
 That said, I don’t think it’s prudish of me to say these things.
 Really, the sources of my disenchantment with Endland aren’t ethical so much as political and aesthetic.
 I’m still with Jarvis Cocker: “I respect this book — but I never want to read it again.”
-I appreciate literary experimentation and I’m grateful to Etchells for committing himself to it, but a willingness to experiment doesn’t guarantee of impressive results and in this case it leads to outright failure.
+I appreciate literary experimentation and I’m grateful to Etchells for committing himself to it, but a willingness to experiment doesn’t guarantee impressive results and in this case it leads to outright failure.

 The novel is a political failure because it has no meaningful involvement in politics.
 I’m not even sure that it views politics as a site of meaningful activity.
 True, it pretends to an interest in politics, but only insofar as it name-checks the evils of Thatcherism, austerity, Brexit, et al: the drudgery of the dole queue, the despair of the food bank, the decrepitude of council housing.
 But because it glosses over the systemic poisoning of British political institutions, and dismisses nose-to-the-grindstone experiences of political disenfranchisement, and fails to imagine potential alternatives to the political status quo, its own politics are a wan concoction: a swill of reactionary positioning against the tide of events, cultural complaint without commitment to a vision of better things, and mere lip service to the burning concerns of those on the political left.

 The political divestment of literary fiction isn’t necessarily a problem, in and of itself, but there’s little reward to the experience of reading if it isn’t offset by some kind of aesthetic achievement, and Endland disappoints in that respect as well.
 Even though it aims for something outside the norms of contemporary literature, it doesn’t aim for much outside its own prefatory note, so that the bulk of the book hits the same targets over and over again with deadening repetition.
-If aesthetic sophistication derives from evident control over the patterning of artistic elements — patterning via repetition, juxtaposition, alternation, and so on — then Endland is largely bereft of it.
+If aesthetic sophistication derives from evident control over the patterning of artistic elements — patterning via recursion, juxtaposition, alternation, and so on — then Endland is largely bereft of it.
 Granting the sole exception of the naming of the gods, the same elements resurface over and over again, story after story after story, with no effective deviation from Endland’s baseline ambitions, no novelty, no elaboration of effect, no meaningful relation to one another.
 As a result, reading the book comes to feel like a literary variant on water torture: drip… drip… drip… drip… for hundreds of pages at a stretch.

 As he brings his author’s note to a close, Etchells names the four “fictional modes” he hoped to explore when he wrote Endland: “folk story, pub anecdote, parable and condensed movie plot”.
 Where Endland is at its best, it does indeed work in the mode of the folk story — or else in the mode of the urban legend, which is a folk story in a metropolitan setting.
 But parables?
 I don’t see many of those in the book.
 And condensed movie plots?
-Either they’re not condensed enough, as stories exhibit few restraints on rambling self-indulgence, or they’re over-constrained, not open to the complications that allow plots to generate interest.
+Either they’re not condensed enough, as these stories exhibit few restraints on rambling self-indulgence, or they’re over-constrained, not open to the complications that allow plots to generate interest.
 What about the pub anecdote?
 That one seems to me like the best fit for Endland.
-Most of the stories collected here really do resemble the slurred, off-colour verbiage of some random perched on a barstool.
+Most of the stories collected here really do resemble the slurred, off-colour verbiage of some random boozer perched on a barstool.
 God bless you if a yarn from a person like that is your idea of a good craic.
 I can’t help but see such folk as pub bores: their “anecdotes” are better mumbled into a pint of bitter than preserved for posterity in the pages of a book.
 Respect for the effort, however sincere, doesn’t always warrant revisiting the experience.